schriftgestalt/GlyphsSDK/Python Templates/README.md

 The interaction between your Python script and a graphical user interface (GUI) requires the use of Interface Builder, which is part of Apple’s XCode software development environment.
 The work with Interface Builder can be a bit daunting, but we’ve written a step-by-step walkthrough here for you that will get you going quickly.
 After your first completed GUI interaction, using it will become as natural as all the rest.

-You open and edit the .xib file in Interface Builder.
-After you're done, the file gets compiled to a .nib file and this file gets called by the Python code.

-Your Python code communicates with the UI through
+Your Python code communicates with the UI through:
 - **IBOutlets** *(.py->GUI)*: Make UI elements available to your Python code.
 Then your code can change these elements (like the caption of a text field)
 - **IBActions** *(GUI->.py)*: Call methods in the Python code from actions in the UI (like the click of a button)